 LOMR - Letter of Map Revision - A document filed with FEMA to compel the National Flood Insurance Program to revise a Flood Insurance Rate Map (FIRM) due to changes in the area since the mapping.

 - CLOMR-F - Conditional Letter of Map Revision based on Fill - This is used when one plans to fill in a portion of a flood plain.
 This can be completed to ensure that the efforts one proposes will in fact remove a structure or parcel from the flood plain.
 It can also be required prior to the issuance of certain permits.
-For example, a basement cannot be permitted within a flood plain, but if a CLOMR-F is approved then the building under construction would be temporarily out of the flood plain for the duration of construction.

 - LOMR-F - Letter of Map Revision based on Fill - To complete the CLOMR-F process, a LOMR-F is filed.
 This verifies that the building or parcel are out of the flood plain and the records are amended to reflect this status.